-We will give upper bounds for the growth of these functions as $X\rightarrow \infty$.
-The weak form of Malle's conjecture defines the $a(G)$ invariant to be the smallest exponent of $\pK$ that can appear in the discriminant of a tamely ramified extension for all but finitely many places $\pK$, so we can make the analogous definition \begin{definition} Fix $G$ be a finite group, $\inv$ admissible, and $\Sigma=(\Sigma_\pK)$.
-Then define
+The weak form of Malle's conjecture defines the $a(G)$ invariant to be the smallest exponent of $\pK$ that can appear in the discriminant of a tamely ramified extension for all but finitely many places $\pK$, so we can make the analogous definition: \begin{definition} Let $G$ be a finite group, $w$ admissible, and $\Sigma=(\Sigma_\pK)$.
+Define